OstermD/EAIK/README.md

 robotics toolbox reinvented for Python,” in Proc. of the IEEE Int.
 Conf. on Robotics and Automation (ICRA), 2021, pp. 11 357–11 363

+Y. He and S. Liu, “Analytical inverse kinematics for Franka Emika Panda – a geometrical solver for 7-DOF manipulators with un- conventional design,” in Proc. of the IEEE Int.
+Conf. on Control, Mechatronics and Automation (ICCMA), 2021, pp. 194–199

 B. Efron.
 "Better Bootstrap Confidence Intervals".
 Journal of the American Statistical Association.
 Vol. 82, No. 397: 171–185, 1987